 Now let's have an honesty check.
 I have a lot of fire department T-shirts — some I have bought, some have been given to me.
 T-shirts are big business.
 I somehow seem to purchase one at a lot of the fire stations I visit.

 I have purchased shirts in Baltimore, New Orleans and Toronto.
 The usual drill is they have a sign displayed and one guy usually heads up the T-shirt business.
 Sometimes you have to come back the next day when the T-shirt guy is working.

 I don't think I have any with witty sayings on any them.
 Some are clever: "Firefighters Kick Ash."
-I saw an EMS shirt the other day saying "The Wheels on the Bus Go Round and Round."
-If you have been on a busy ambulance you can really relate to that.
+I saw an EMS shirt the other day that said, "The Wheels on the Bus Go Round and Round."
+If you have been on a busy ambulance, you can really relate to that.